PrefectHQ/prefect/docs/concepts/work-pools.md

 ### Work queues

 !!! tip "Advanced topic"
-    Prefect will automatically create a default work queue whenever needed.
+    Prefect will automatically create a default work queue if needed.

 Work queues can be created in hybrid work pools.
 They offer advanced control over how runs are executed.
 Each hybrid work pool has a "default" queue that all work will be sent to by default.
 Additional queues can be added to a work pool to enable greater control over work delivery through fine grained priority and concurrency.
 Each work queue has a priority indicated by a unique positive integer.
 Lower numbers take greater priority in the allocation of work.
 Accordingly, new queues can be added without changing the rank of the higher-priority queues (e.g. no matter how many queues you add, the queue with priority `1` will always be the highest priority).